mattilyra/mattilyra.github.io/_posts/2016-05-04-spark-shell-cassandra-connection.markdown

 ---
 layout: post
-title: The Correct Way to Connect to Cassandra in Spark Shell
+title: The Correct Way to Connect Spark Shell to Cassandra
 published: true
 ---